 Step 3.
 Adding Hosts.

-Now, we’ll edit /etc/hosts file so that we can associate our hostname with the server’s ip address where we are going to setup mailinabox.
+/etc/hosts file so that we can associate our hostname with the server’s IP address where we are going to set up a mailbox.
 To do so, we’ll need to execute the following command:

 Then, we’ll need to append the file with the following lines:

 curl -s https://mailinabox.email/bootstrap.sh | sudo bash